 - a.
 Active participation in discipline-related community organizations - b.
 Participation in local boards and committees in the area of disciplinary expertise - c.
 Work activity related to public schools and educational organizations - d.
 Professional consulting in the community - e.
 Presentations, workshops, conferences or seminars within the community - f.
 Providing free expertise to non-profit organizations - g.
-Community oriented programs and festivals (e.g. FESTIBA, HESTEC, International Week)

-4. Service to Professional Organizations and the Academic Community
+Community oriented programs and festivals (e.g. FESTIBA, HESTEC, NEXUS, International Week) - 4.
+Service to Professional Organizations and the Academic Community - a.

-- a.
 Editing or reviewing articles or manuscripts for publication by a scholarly journal or press - b.
 Organizing, chairing, or service as commentator or respondent on a panel at an academic conference - c.
 Serving as an officer of a professional organization - d.
 Active membership in professional and educational associations - e.
 Participation at professional meetings - f.
 Participation on boards and committees of professional organizations - g.
 Assistance to professional groups, organizing seminars, workshops - h.
-Reviewing grant applications for a recognized grant organization listed above.
-In addition, to be eligible for promotion from assistant professor to associate professor and be granted tenure, the candidate must demonstrate an average of at least "meets expectations" on their Annual Evaluations in the area of service during the probationary period.
-To be eligible for promotion from associate professor to full professor, the candidate must have occupied leadership roles in professional service during their career and demonstrate an average of at least "meets expectations" on their Annual Evaluations in the area of service during their last three years as associate professor.
+Reviewing grant applications for a recognized grant organization

+The above lists are not exhaustive nor are the items listed in any order of preference.
+In addition, the candidate must substantially contribute to professional service in two of the four major areas listed above.
+In addition, to be eligible for promotion from assistant professor to associate professor and be granted tenure, the candidate must achieve "meets expectations" on a majority of their Annual Evaluations in the area of service during the probationary period.
+To be eligible for promotion from associate professor to full professor, the candidate must have occupied leadership roles in professional service during their career and demonstrate an average of at least "meets expectations" on their Annual Evaluations in the area of service.